HalilDeniz/Python30Days/Readme.md

 ## 📖 BONUS: My Book

-I'm excited to share my book, **"Mastering Scapy: A Comprehensive Guide to Network Analysis."** You can explore it [here](https://denizhalil.com/2023/11/12/scapy-guide-to-network-analysis-book/).
+I'm excited to share my books,
+- Mastering Scapy: A Comprehensive Guide to Network Analysis.
+You can explore it [here](https://denizhalil.com/2023/11/12/scapy-guide-to-network-analysis-book/).
+- Beginning Your Journey in Programming and Cybersecurity - [Navigating the Digital Future](https://www.buymeacoffee.com/halildeniz/e/191664)
 ---

 ## 📬 How Can You Provide Feedback?